 Let’s get started.

 How Big Is the Gold Market?
 How Is it Growing?

 India is currently one of the biggest consumers of gold in the world with a cumulative/gross household gold believed to be 25,000 tonnes.

 The current Indian gold loan market is ₹ 2.9 Lakh crore, and it is expected to grow 60% by 2022.
 While this number is enormous, it is still considered low.

-The market value of 25,000 tonnes of gold is around ₹ 107 lakh crore, and the market size today is meagre ₹ 2.9 lakh crore.
-That is just 2.7% penetration! ( Did I just call ₹ 2.9 Lakh crore meagre?
+The market value of 25,000 tonnes of gold is around ₹ 107 lakh crore, and the market size today is a meagre ₹ 2.9 lakh crore.
+That is just a 2.7% penetration! ( Did I just call ₹ 2.9 Lakh crore meagre?
 Oh, no!).